• Skip to primary navigation

 A pork shoulder covered with onions and garlic in a crock pot.

-Pro tip: I use orange juice for this instead of lime juice which most people use for carnitas.
-Both work well because the citrus in the fruit helps break down the meat so it’s tender when it’s ready to eat, I just like the flavor the orange adds.
+Pro tip: I use orange juice for this instead of lime juice.
+Both work well because the citrus in the fruit helps break down the meat so it’s tender when it’s ready to eat, I prefer the flavor the orange adds.

 Cooked pork being shredded with two forks.